 I am Gaynor Ralls, an educational therapist, based in Woking.
 As a qualified teacher, with 20 years teaching experience, I have worked with children from Reception to College Level.
 (4 yrs -18yrs).

-I have two children, one of whom has dyspraxia, I know what it is like to see my child struggle, and not understand why.
-In my search to find solutions for him, and not simply coping strategies, I found Rhythmic Movement Training.
+I have two children, one of whom has dyspraxic tendencies.
+I know what it is like to see my child struggle and not understand why.
+In my search to find solutions for him (not simply coping strategies), I found Rhythmic Movement Training.
 It literally changed his life and ours as a family.
-It helped me to understand the root causes of his difficulties, and enabled us to change the impact they had on him, in a natural way, which was quick and
+Learning about the impact of retained reflexes helped me to understand the root causes of his difficulties and enabled us to change the impact they had on him, in a natural, drug free way.
+The daily program was quick and easy to do.

 I had tried the usual routes, GP, Paediatrician, OTs, extra lessons, Brain Gym interventions and so on.
-However, it was only when I found an OT practise that included working on Retained Reflexes, that I started to find real answers to my many questions about his struggles.
+However, it was only when I found an OT practice that included working on Retained Reflexes, that I started to find real answers to my many questions about his struggles.
 It made me wonder about all the children who I had taught over 20 years, who struggled, no matter what I tried to do to help them move forward.
 So, I did my research, retrained, and now specialise in Rhythmic Movement Training.